-Rudder angle offset adjustment removes any deviation between the reading on the ST60 Rudder Angle Indicator display and the Rudder Reference Transducer.
+Rudder angle offset adjustment removes any deviation between the reading on the ST60+ Rudder Angle Indicator display and the Rudder Reference Transducer.
 To adjust for any offset, proceed as follows:

-- 1. Center the rudder and check that the display analog pointer is within $\pm 7^{\circ}$ of zero.
-If the analog pointer reading exceeds the limits $\pm 7^{\circ}$, the Rudder Reference Transducer should be realigned in order to avoid scale inaccuracies, see Chapter 3, Installation. - 2.
-With the rudder centered, press and hold the set key for 2 seconds.
+- Center the rudder and check that the display analog pointer is within ±7° of zero.
+If the analog pointer reading exceeds the limits ±7°, the Rudder Reference Transducer should be realigned in order to avoid scale inaccuracies (see Chapter 3, Installation). - With the rudder centered, press and hold the set button for 2 seconds.
 The instrument will emit an audible beep to indicate that you are in calibration mode.

 Note: You can enter calibration mode only when the instrument is in master mode.
-If the instrument is in repeater mode and you attempt to enter calibration mode, the instrument will beep twice when the set key is released, to indicate an invalid key press.
+If the instrument is in repeater mode and you attempt to enter calibration mode, the instrument will beep twice when the set button is released, to indicate an invalid button press.

-- Use the < (decrement) and/or > (increment) keys to adjust the Rudder Angle Indicator display pointer to the zero position in 1° steps, or press and hold either < or > for rapid change. - 4.
-Press the set key for 2 seconds to save the new setting and exit calibration mode.
+- Use the < (decrement) and/or > (increment) buttons to adjust the Rudder Angle Indicator display pointer to the zero position in 1° steps, or press and hold either < or > for rapid change. - 4.
+Press the set button for 2 seconds to save the new setting and exit calibration mode.

-Note: If, during calibration, no key is pressed for a period of 60 seconds, calibration mode is exited without change.
+Note: If, during calibration, no button is pressed for a period of 60 seconds, calibration mode is exited without change.